IIITLucknowSWEngg/CSAICSBTeam017/Assignment/URD.md

 - Backup systems must ensure data integrity during failures.

 ### **4.4 Usability**
-- The app must have an intuitive and accessible interface for all users.
+- The app must have an intuitive and accessible interface for all Gpay Users.
 - The platform must support multiple languages for broader reach.

 ### **4.5 Compliance**